 The Harms of Water Fluoridation

-Utah is about to become the very first state in the USA to ban fluoridation of public water.
-I’m not mad about this at all, but to understand why it first helps to understand exactly what the facts are about fluoridation and oral health.
 First off, fluoridation of water is praised by the CDC as being “one of the 10 greatest public health interventions of the twentieth century” but the CDC also says that water fluoridation only reduces childhood cavities rate by maybe about 25%, and while 25% is statistically significant in studies it is not practically significant in reality.
-For instance this effectively means that if a child was to normally get 4 cavities, after water fluoridation they would still get 3.
+This effectively means that if a child was to normally get 4 cavities, after water fluoridation they would still get 3.
 Or for every 4 children that would get cavities, 3 of them still do.
-This really isn’t meaningful in terms either of public health or individual health, especially considering the potential risks and harms from fluoride exposure.
-If fluoridation mostly eradicated caries (cavities), I could understand the justification for it, but the actual rate of effectiveness isn’t even very high anyway, and that estimate is likely wrong anyway as found by a recent study by the NHS (of the UK) which found only a 3% and 2% reduction in invasive dental treatments from fluoridated water.
-Another recent study of dental health which ranks states from worst to best according to a wide range of dental health parameters found the best dental health in Wisconsin, Illinois, Idaho, Minnesota, and Michigan, while the worst are Montana, Louisiana, West Virginia, and Mississippi, and water fluoridation does not correlate at all with these findings as shown in this interactive map of fluoridation rates by state which shows that Idaho, one of the states with the best oral health, only has a fluoridation rate of about 31%, while West Virginia, the 2nd to worst state for oral health in the entire nation, has a 90% rate of water fluoridation.
-Hawaii has the lowest fluoridation rates in the nation, but still comes in at the 19th spot in rankings for oral health.
+This really isn’t meaningful in terms either of public health or individual health, especially considering the potential risks and harms from fluoride exposure which, contrary to common discussion of fluoridation, is not even remotely insignificant.
+If fluoridation mostly eradicated caries (cavities), I could understand the justification for it, but the actual rate of effectiveness isn’t even very high anyway, and that estimate is likely wrong too such was recently found by a study in the NHS (of the UK) which found only a 3% and 2% reduction in invasive dental treatments from fluoridated water.

 In reality, fluoride is the most reactive halide, and because of this its bonds are much stronger with other elements than the other halides like chloride, which our body appears to prefer since chloride is one of the most abundant elements which occurs in the human body and is the reason we respond so favorably to salt in food (which is usually sodium chloride).
 Fluorine compounds are shown to impair brain energy production and secretion of melatonin.
 It also impairs microbial tryptophan synthesis (microbes produce necessary amino acids in the gut during digestion) and is shown to impair cognitive development during prenatal exposure.
 This study suspects that fluoridation might also be behind the rise in pediatric brain tumors which has been occurring since the 1980s.
 The halides are all highly reactive, and because of this the body has very tightly controlled systems for regulating their function but also which make them exploitable by opportunistic pathogens.
 For instance, microbial ammonia in the gut produced from parasites or H. pylori alkalizes chloride in opposition of the function of stomach acid (which is hypochlorous acid) to not only inhibit digestion but also to impair the absorption and uptake not only of chloride but also sodium and any other elements which react to chloride or dependent on sodium for transport.